What are Knowledge Base Analytics & How to Measure it?

 Let’s first understand what knowledge base is.
 It is a centralized repository of information where customer support teams get access and provide users with self-service options for finding answers to their queries.

-A study conducted by Harvard back in 2010 found that simply improving the help section helped reduce the incoming customer service calls by 5%.
+A study by Harvard in 2010 found that simply improving the help section helped reduce the incoming customer service calls by 5%.
+Here’s the list why knowledge base analytics are crucial:

 This metric tracks the performance of the search function within the knowledge base.
 What are the number of searches conducted by users, what are the most popular search terms and what’s the success rate of search queries, these are some of the metrics that this analysis measures.
 When calculated, it accurately identifies common user needs and improves the search functionality to deliver more relevant results.